 Cream eggs, sugar coated marshmallow chicks and huge chocolate bunnies make Easter second only to Halloween when it comes to junk.
 It doesn’t have to be that way, however.
 These ideas will help you fill your kids’ baskets with treats that don’t have anything to do with candy.

-Celebrate your child’s hobbies
+1. Celebrate your child’s hobbies

-Stuffed bunnies and ducks are no strangers to Easter baskets, but the same old toys can get boring year after year.
-Opt for a more unique and useful version instead.
+But cuddly toys are definitely still an option — just pick something with a more unique twist instead.
 This adorable hooded blanket from Comfy Critters is a stuffed animal and a blanket — all in one.
 Instead of having one more stuffed toy to add to their pile, your kids will have a new blanket to cuddle up with at night — and a fun, new toy, too.
-Comfy Critters makes a bunny, a chick and a lamb — perfect for Easter — but the company also carries other hooded animal blaknets for year 'round fun.
+Comfy Critters makes a bunny, a chick and a lamb — perfect for Easter — but the company also carries other hooded animal blankets.

 Instead of giving your children something, have them do the giving instead.
 Contact local children’s hospitals or women’s shelters and ask if you can bring baskets for the children.
 Head to the store together and select items to give to people in need, and then bring your children along for the delivery.

-Plan an activity
+6. Plan an activity

 A scavenger hunt is another way to add some fun and excitement to your Easter festivities.
 Hide practical items like a new bathing suit, bright-colored pens or books throughout your home and yard.
 Create a list of clues and have your children hunt down all of their items.
 The activity will likely last much longer than the initial joy a basic Easter basket brings.

-Treats for older kids
+7. Treats for older kids